LappleApple/awesome-leading-and-managing/Transitioning to Management.md

 As a leader of a product development team you might have a PM that you’re working with, but some of your role will involve deciding how/when product is built, who builds what, etc. So you’ll need to level up your product skills.

+- [Aligning Projects with Business Goals](https://blog.dnsimple.com/2017/02/aligning-business-goals-with-projects/): by Anthony Eden.
+Provides a simple project management spreadsheet of six questions: 1) What is the problem we are trying to solve?; 2) What does success look like, and how does it fit in the big picture?; 3) What are the MUST DO and the MUST NOT DO items?; 4) What is the deadline?; 5) Who should I talk to for help and get feedback?; 6) Have we done this before?
+Something we already have to get started?

+- [Do The Simple Thing First: The Engineering Behind Instagram](https://www.fastcompany.com/3047642/do-the-simple-thing-first-the-engineering-behind-instagram): by Harry McCracken.
+Takeaway: Instagram founders made technical decisions using a principle which favored practicality over perfection.
+"If it solves a problem and gets us closer to launch, let’s do it."

+- [The MVP is dead.
+Long live the RAT.](https://hackernoon.com/the-mvp-is-dead-long-live-the-rat-233d5d16ab02): by Rik Higham.
+Takeaway: "There is a flaw at the heart of the term Minimum Viable Product: it’s not a product.
+It’s a way of testing whether you’ve found a problem worth solving.
+A way to reduce risk and quickly test your biggest assumption.
+Instead of building an MVP identify your Riskiest Assumption and Test it.
+Replacing your MVP with a RAT will save you a lot of pain."

+- [Reminder: Your “Product” Company is Just an Implementation Detail](https://medium.com/from-the-start/building-a-feature-697344aefda2): by Jeremy Baker.
+Takeaway: The progress our customer wants to make is the most important thing.
+We think about our features and what they can do, and present them that way.
+When we do this, we’re "forcing our customer to do the hard work.
+They have to map features to their process and figure out if it helps them make progress ...
+Instead, talk about the progress our customer wants to make, and build tools that enable that progress."

+- [Scaling Airbnb with Brian Chesky — Class 18 Notes of Stanford University’s CS183C](https://medium.com/cs183c-blitzscaling-class-collection/scaling-airbnb-with-brian-chesky-class-18-notes-of-stanford-university-s-cs183c-3fcf75778358): by Chris McCann.
+Takeaway: about Airbnb’s “10 star service” thought experiment, in which they transcended the usual five-star review by adding five more measurements for success.

 - [The Scrum Product Owner Theses](https://age-of-product.com/scrum-product-owner-theses/): by Stefan Wolpers.
 Not necessarily tied to the Scrum agile framework, this list of 56 "theses" addresses the PO's role; examines product discovery and stakeholder management; roadmap planning, and more.

 - [Why Software Sucks](http://scottberkun.com/essays/46-why-software-sucks/): by Scott Berkun.
 Good ways to think about why it happens and what you can do to make it happen less.